torvalds/linux/Documentation/block/blk-mq.rst

 plugging.

-Along with that, the requests can be reordered to ensure fairness of system resources (e.g. to ensure that no application suffers from starvation) and/or to improve IO performance, by an IO scheduler.
+Along with that, the requests can be reordered to ensure fairness of system resources (e.g. to ensure that anal application suffers from starvation) and/or to improve IO performance, by an IO scheduler.

 IO Schedulers